Jewelle Gomez: Professional

 Formerly the executive director of the Poetry Center and American Poetry Archives at San Francisco State University, she has also had a long career in philanthropy.
 She was the director of Cultural Equity Grants at the San Francisco Arts Commission and the director of the Literature Program for the New York State Council on the Arts.

 She has presented lectures and taught at numerous institutions of higher learning including San Francisco State University, Hunter College, Rutgers University, New College of California, Grinnell College, San Diego City College, Ohio State University, and the University of Washington (Seattle).
 She is the former director of the Literature Program at the New York State Council on the Arts and of Cultural Equity Grants at the San Francisco Arts Commission.
 She also served as executive director of the Poetry Center and American Poetry Archives at San Francisco State University.

 She is the former Director of Grants and Community Initiatives for Horizons Foundation, the oldest lesbian, gay, bisexual and transgender foundation in the US.
 She also formerly served as the President of the San Francisco Public Library Commission.

+Archives

+The James C. Hormel Center LGBTQIA Center at the San Francisco Public Library holds a collection of Gomez's papers, including drafts of her writings, diaries, photographs, correspondence, and teaching materials.
+The Schomburg Center for Research in Black Culture at the New York Public Library also holds a smaller collection of Gomez's papers, including interviews and writings.